 And what about the unsafest countries in Latin America?

-For the nations that didn’t make this top 10 safest countries in Latin America in 2024, let’s have a look at how they ranked on the latest GPI:
+For the nations that didn’t make this top 10 safest countries in Latin America in 2026, let’s have a look at how they ranked on the 2026 Global Peace Index:

 El Salvador 122